Native American Facts For Kids was written for young people learning about the Lumbees for school or home-schooling reports. We encourage students

 Lumbee Indians all speak English and have spoken English for a very long time.
 In the past, their ancestors spoke Carolina Algonquian,

-Carolina Siouan, or both.
-Usually when people talk about the "Lumbee language" they mean the Algonquian language (also known as Pamlico or Croatan,)
+Carolina Siouan, and/or Iroquoian languages like Tuscarora.
+Usually when people talk about the "Lumbee language" they mean the Algonquian language

-because we barely have any records left from the Siouan language.
+(also known as Pamlico or Croatan,) because we barely have any records left from the Siouan language.

-Here is a short glossary of original Lumbee words.
+Here is a short glossary of original Lumbee words

 What was Lumbee culture like in the past?
 What is it like now?